thepudds/fzgen/README.md

     fz.Chain(steps, fuzzer.ChainParallel)
 ```

 At execution time, fz.Chain does not just run the steps in the order listed in the code.
 Rather, it "chains" them together in novel ways with different interesting arguments.
-For example, the code might list the steps A, B, C, D, but at execution time, fz.Chain might call first call C with some interesting arguments, then take C's return value and pass it to B, then call A twice, then restart with a completely different sequence and arguments.
+For example, the code might list the steps A, B, C, D, but at execution time, fz.Chain might call first call C with some interesting arguments, then take C's return value and pass it to B if B has a matching type, then call A twice, then restart with a completely different sequence and arguments.
 In other words, the steps describe a universe of possibilities, and at execution time fz.Chain guides the underlying fuzzing engine towards interesting calling patterns & arguments within that universe, where the coverage guidance from method Foo can help progress method Bar and vice versa under the full generality a fuzzer can produce.

 Here is a simplified picture showing this relationship:
 ```